cnti-testcatalog/testsuite/RATIONALE.md

  the database to use a persistent identifier that it maintains across any rescheduling.
  Persistent Pod identifiers make it easier to match existing volumes to the new Pods that have been rescheduled. https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/

+* ✔️ Test if the CNF crashes when node drain occurs

+Why: No CNF should fail because of stateful configuration.
+A CNF should function properly if it is rescheduled on other nodes.
+This test will remove resources which are running on a target node and reschedule them on the another node.

 ## Reliability, Resilience and Availability